 Most people either overpack for Brazil or have no idea how to prepare for Brazil.
 For

 Find Good Accommodation

 While I am a big proponent of embracing spontaneity while traveling, it is best to pre-book accommodation.
 In Brazil, there are not “good neighborhoods” and “bad neighborhoods”.
 There are better and worse neighborhoods, but there are “good” and “bad” streets.
 To be more exact, this means that each street has a different culture and safety.
 Within the same neighborhood, from one block to the next, the streets can vary greatly.
-If you need a little local expertise, you can contact the Bromelia Travel Concierge.
-We offer a FREE 30 minute phone consultation to answer any of your questions or concerns about travel to Rio de Janeiro.
+If you need a little local expertise, you can contact us!
+We offer a FREE 30-minute phone chat to answer any of your questions or concerns about Brazil Travel.

 Know your Airport of Arrival / Arrange Pick-up

 Many cities in Brazil have multiple airports and are often large distances apart.
 São Paulo, for example, has 4 airports.
 Rio de Janeiro has 2.
 Public Transport to/from the airport is often meager and can add a couple hours onto your already long journey.
 Private drivers are much more affordable in Brazil then other countries.
 Contact your accommodation to make arrangements with a secure transfer on your behalf.
 If in Rio, we can help arrange a Private, Secure, English Speaking Driver to be happily waiting for you at arrivals.

 Brazil can be a very easy and extremely rewarding trip.
 When prepared for correctly, following these tips for your Brazil trip, your experience will leave you feeling alive.
 Welcome to Brazil!